Tips For Passing Your Practical Driving Test

 stringent it may appear, the test is

 designed to assess that you have the basic

 examiners do not expect to see an expert,

 that’s why you are allowed up to 15

 If you follow these few advices you will have a high chance to pass your driving test first time with flying colours.

 Preparation for the driving test

-The DSA regularly publish a list for common reasons for failing the driving test.
+The DVSA regularly publish a list for common reasons for failing the driving test.